Data protection

 • Information about the browser type and version used;

-• the operating system of the user;
+• the user’s operating system;

-• Device ID of the terminal device;
+• Device ID of the end device;

 • the IP address of the user;